-Ouantum dots (ODs) are nanoscale semiconductor particles that exhibit unique optical and electronic properties due to quantum confinement effects.
+Quantum dots (QDs) are nanoscale semiconductor particles that exhibit unique optical and electronic properties due to quantum confinement effects.
 The main properties of QDs are size-tunable emission, high quantum yield, narrow emission band, photostability, and broad absorption.
 They typically have sizes ranging from 2 to 10 nanometers.
 QDs are composed of semiconductor materials such as cadmium selenide (CdSe), cadmium sulfide (CdS), indium arsenide (InAs), or lead sulfide (PbS) [82].
 The emission wavelength of QDs can be precisely tuned by controlling their size, leading to a broad range of colors.
 QDs exhibit high quantum yield, meaning they efficiently emit light upon excitation.
 They possess narrow emission spectra, resulting in vibrant and pure colors.
 QDs are resistant to photobleaching, making them suitable for long-term imaging applications.
 QDs can absorb a wide range of wavelengths, enabling excitation with a single light source [83].
-There are several methods for preparing ODs, including colloidal synthesis, organic synthesis, ligand exchange, and layer-by-layer assembly.
-QDs are commonly synthesized via colloidal methods, involving the reaction of precursor compounds in a solvent at high temperature in the presence of stabilizing ligands.
-Organic synthesis methods are also used, where precursors are reacted under controlled conditions, often in the presence of Following synthesis, ligand organic ligands. exchange techniques are employed to replace original ligands on the QD surface with more functional ligands for specific applications.
-QDs can be incorporated into thin films or multilayer laver-by-laver structures using assembly techniques, facilitating the fabrication of advanced electronic and optoelectronic devices [84].
+There are several methods for preparing QDs, including colloidal synthesis, organic synthesis, ligand exchange, and layer-by-layer assembly.
+ODs are commonly synthesized via colloidal methods, involving the reaction of precursor compounds in a solvent at high temperature in the presence of stabilizing ligands.
+Organic synthesis methods are also used, where precursors are reacted under controlled conditions, often in the presence of organic ligands.
+Following synthesis, ligand exchange techniques are employed to replace original ligands on the OD surface with more functional ligands for specific applications.
+QDs can be incorporated into thin films or multilayer using layer-by-layer assembly structures facilitating the fabrication of techniques. advanced electronic and optoelectronic devices a) Improved Contrast and Sensitivity: